PrefectHQ/prefect/docs/tutorial/deployments.md

 └───────────────────────┴───────────────┴──────────────────────────────────────┴───────────────────┘
 ```
 </div>
 When you click into the `my-process-pool` you can click into the tab for work queues.
 You should see a red status icon listed for the default work queue signifying that this queue is not ready to submit work.
-Work queues are an advanced topic to help determine flow priority.
-You can learn more about work queues in the [work queue documentation.](https://docs.prefect.io/2.10.13/concepts/work-pools/#work-queues)
+Work queues are an advanced feature.
+You can learn more about them in the [work queue documentation.](https://docs.prefect.io/2.10.13/concepts/work-pools/#work-queues)

 To get the work queue healthy and ready to submit flow runs, you need to start a worker.

-As mentioned above, workers are a lightweight polling system that kick-off flow runs submitted to them by their work pool.
-To start your worker on your laptop you will open a new terminal and double check that your virutual envionment is activated.
+Workers are a lightweight polling system that kick-off flow runs submitted to them by their work pool.
+To start your worker on your laptop you will open a new terminal and confirm that your virtual environment is activated.
 Run the following command in this new terminal to start the worker:
 <div class="terminal">
 ```bash
 prefect worker start --pool my-process-pool